Jetroid/jetroid.github.io/_posts/2018-10-24-the-adventure-begins.md

 date: 2018-10-24 22:56:31 +0200
 background: "tab-sunrise.jpg"
 background-color: "#5B6879"
-summary: "I fly to Zagreb to begin a new lifestyle"
+summary: "I fly to Zagreb to begin a new lifestyle."
 categories:
  - "Experiences"
 ---